Inspection Reports for

 Visit Reason

-This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a prior survey, outlining corrective actions to be taken to assure compliance with regulations.
+This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a prior survey.
+It outlines corrective actions to address compliance issues identified in the inspection.

 Findings